Buckle

-The buckle or clasp is a device used for fastening two loose ends, with one end attached to it and the other held by a catch in a secure but adjustable manner.
+A buckle or clasp is a device used for fastening two loose ends, with one end attached to it and the other held by a catch in a secure but adjustable manner.
 Often taken for granted, the invention of the buckle was indispensable in securing two ends before the invention of the zipper.
 The basic buckle frame comes in a variety of shapes and sizes depending on the intended use and fashion of the era.
-Buckles are as much in use today as they have been in the past: used for much more than just securing ones belt, instead they are one of the most dependable devices in securing a range of items.
+Buckles are as much in use today as they have been in the past: used for much more than just securing one's belt, instead they are one of the most dependable devices in securing a range of items.

 The word "buckle" enters Middle English via Old French and the Latin buccula or "cheek-strap," as for a helmet.
 Some of the earliest buckles known are those used by Roman soldiers to strap their body armor together and prominently on the balteus and cingulum.
-Made out of bronze and expensive, these buckles were purely functional for their strength and durability vital to the individual soldier.
+Made out of bronze and expensive, these buckles were purely functional for their strength and durability - vital to the individual soldier.
 The baldric was a later belt worn diagonally over the right shoulder down to the waist at the left carrying the sword, and its buckle therefore was as important as that on a Roman soldier’s armor.